fontforge/fontforge.github.io/en-US/donate.md

 FontForge development is limited by the availability of volunteered time and talent.
 Contributing financially ensures faster development of new features and fixing of issues.

 FontForge can accept donations by PayPal.
-Note that as these are not routed through a 501(c)3 organization they are not tax deductible.
+Note that, as these are not routed through a 501(c)3 organization, they are not tax deductible.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">